modphysnobel/modphysnobel.github.io/docs/vol-II/vol-II-chap-6-sect-3.md

 	</table>
 	</div>

-!!! quote "Box 6.4.
-Issues requiring explaining models in Schawlow´s Lecture."
+!!! quote "Box 6.4. *Issues requiring explaining models in Schawlow´s Lecture*."

 	- Some spectrum lines of an electric spark come from the metal electrodes and others from the gas between them. <br>
 	- Balmer formula reproduces the wavelengths of the spectral lines and compares with Angström’s measurements. <br>